+Reflects on the ways Reflects on the ways in which this in which this candidate assessment candidate assessment has impacted his or has impacted his or her growth and her growth and assist peer review partner in interpreting interpreting scores. scores.
+Ensures that own literacy unit is peer reviewed as well.
+Does not engage in discussion with peer partner about scores and comments.
 Uses the rubric to self- Uses the rubric to selfassess (score) one's own work on the literacy unit.
-Sketches a plan of action for improving literacy unit before the submission date.
+Sketches a peer review of the literacy unit.
+Scores rubric and writes a few comments to a plan of action for improving literacy unit before the submission date.
 Reflects on the ways in which this candidate assessment has impacted his or her growth and connects and guides students through the writing process using evidence-based and best practices.
 Genre of depending on purpose.